I don’t miss decorating a real Christmas Tree

-Once wax has cooled add essential oil and whisk or swirl to combine.
+Once the wax has cooled add essential oil and whisk or swirl to combine.
 Carefully pour scented soy wax into prepared candle pots.
 Let cool 30 minutes to 1 hour or until wax is hard and white.
 Then cut wicks to just meet the top of each jar.

 Yields: 36 ounces or 4, 8-ounce candle pots